SEED-platform/seed/docs/source/kubernetes_deployment.rst

 * :code:`helm install --generate-name persistentvolumes`
 * :code:`helm install --generate-name seed`

-You will be able to see SEED coming online with statues like conatiner createing, and runnning with:
+You will be able to see SEED coming online with statuses like container creating, and running with:

 * :code:`kubectl get all`